KaikeWesleyReis/UNCOVER-COVID-19-solutions/README.md

 **Content**: This repository presents some solutions provided to two studies tasks.
 For more info go to **Tasks submitted** topic.

- Summarizing, this repository contains some submissions developed by me for this COVID-19 Challenge.
+ Summarizing, this repository contains some submissions developed by me for this COVID-19 Challenge using SEIR models, where one of them turns out to be **winner**!

 ![image](https://user-images.githubusercontent.com/32513366/84303710-cf6b1180-ab2d-11ea-9727-be390dadde75.png)